Ezo salamander: Cannibalism

 Aquatic larvae of H. retardatus are known to utilize cannibalism under specific circumstances influenced by availability and inducible defenses of prey as well as asymmetry of size between conspecific larvae.
 Some Japanese brown frog tadpoles (R. pirica) have adapted thicker bodies to reduce predation by H. retardatus larvae (as they are gape-limited).
-In response, Ezo salamander larvae are capable of developing into a larger morphs with longer bodies, wider heads, and a relatively greater gape, allowing them to consume larger prey.
+In response, Ezo salamander larvae are capable of developing into larger morphs with longer bodies, wider heads, and a relatively greater gape, allowing them to consume larger prey.
 However, as the difference between smaller and larger H. retardatus larvae increases, the propensity towards cannibalism increases as well.
 Ezo salamanders seem to be capable of distinguishing between conspecific and heterospecific prey, with a preference for heterospecific prey, but higher frequencies of the thicker R. pirica tadpoles and larger asymmetries between H. retardatus larvae forces the larger morph larvae into cannibalism.

 H. retardatus larvae artificially fed exclusively conspecific prey were found to more likely develop into the cannibalistic morph when subjected to high-density conditions.
 These larvae developed larger bodies and larger relative head widths.
 For larvae fed sewage worms (Tubifex)--a heterospecific prey—under the high-density conditions, head width increased, but body size remained unchanged.
 Development into the cannibalistic morph is thus influenced by both chemical and visual cues of density and diet.
 Observations of wild populations revealed that cannibalistic dimorphism within ponds was limited to early periods of development and disappeared as development progressed.